AaravSinghRathor/miniature-journey/README.md

-### This repo includes solutions for popular coding questions in easy to understand way.
+### Solutions for popular coding questions in easy to understand way.